TzurSoffer/flightSim/README.md

-# Navion Airplane Simulation
+# Airplane Simulation
-Simple aero model of the Navion airplane solved with home brew six degree of freedom 6-DOF solverr.
+Simple aero model of the Navion airplane solved with home brew six degree of freedom (6-DOF) solver.
 Everything is written in pure Python.
-Minor dependance in Pygame.
+Minor dependance on Pygame.

 ## Theory of operation
 In the future.